-Certificate In Project Management (CIPM) certification is extremely rich and covers all aspects of managing a project.
+The Certificate In Project Management (CIPM) credential which is aligned to the Totality of Project Management body of knowledge is extremely rich and covers all aspects of managing a project.
 Hard skills as well as soft skills such as leadership, motivation, negotiation, conflict resolution etc are fully covered.
-Additionally the important topics of Health, Safety, Security & Environment and Corporate Social Responsibility is also covered in the CIPM curriculum.
+Additionally, important topics of Health, Safety, Security & Environment and Corporate Social Responsibility are also covered in the CIPM curriculum.

 In today's complex environment with rapid technological advances, uncertainties, and seamless exchange of information globally, managing our projects cost effectively is becoming more and more complex.
 The Totality of Project Management curriculum addresses the complexities of managing this scenario very comprehensively and effectively with emphasis on acquiring knowledge of latest cutting edge hard tools and techniques as well as soft skills which are even more crucial to achieve success and satisfy the different stakeholders.